exercism/go/exercises/concept/expenses/.docs/hints.md

 ## 1. Total expenses in period

-- Use `Records.Filter` to select expenses records in period.
+- Use `Filter` and `byDatePeriod` to select expenses records in the date period.
-- Implement a function that takes period as a parameter and returns `func(Record) bool`.
-Returned function can be used in `Records.Filter`.
+- Calculate sum of expenses of selected records.

 ## 2. Category expenses in period

-- Similarly to filtering records by period, the records can be filtered by category.
-Implement a new functino that takes category as a parameter and returns `func(Record) bool`.
-- Use `Records.Filter` to select expenses in category.
+- Use `Filter` and `byCategory` to select expenses records in provided category.
-- Reuse `Total` to calculate category expenses.
+- Reuse `Total` to calculate category expenses in the date period.